What Does ADHD Look Like in High-Functioning Women?

 Many high-achieving women describe chronic overwhelm, difficulty organizing their thoughts, emotional intensity that feels hard to regulate, and cycles of burnout after pushing themselves to keep up.
 Some begin to wonder whether ADHD could help explain the pattern.

-At Mindful Soul, clinicians often work with women who are questioning this exact possibility.
+At Mindful Soul, our Medford therapists often work with women who are questioning this exact possibility.
 This article offers education about how ADHD can show up in women, especially those who appear high functioning.
-It is not a diagnostic guide, but a framework for understanding common lived patterns and what support can look like.
+It is not a diagnostic guide, but a framework for understanding common lived patterns and what women’s counseling for ADHD can look like.

 Why ADHD Often Looks Different in Women

 Instead of disruptive behavior, girls may develop compensation strategies.
 They study longer.
 They overprepare.
-They rely on anxiety to fuel performance.
-They appear responsible.
+Perhaps they rely on anxiety to fuel performance, and they appear responsible.

 By adulthood, the external structure of school may be gone.
 Work, relationships, caregiving, and financial responsibilities require complex executive functioning.
 Without scaffolding, symptoms can become more visible.